bitkompagniet/capulet/README.md

-With capulet, you parse a generation object from an array of required fields mixed with any number of object sources.
+With capulet, you parse a configuration object from an array of required fields followed by any number of object sources.

 If any key is missing after merging the object sources, capulet will throw.
 If you want a key to be optional, you should supply a default value object somewhere